 Competency assessments identify if employees are at or below the required skill set, often determining if there is a skill gap or not.
 Team members technical or relational soft skills might be below the standard that is required of them.

-If the employee has skill gaps and is not deemed competent, and action plan must be documented.
-The action plan should identify gaps for ongoing development, include the actions to be taken by the employee and the manager, and provide a deadline for the actions to be reviewed.
+If the employee has skill gaps and is not deemed competent in their job class, level, or duties, an action plan must be documented.
+The action plan should evaluate competencies and identify gaps.
+Problematic aspects or high risk aspects for ongoing competencies or specific competencies, require development for the employee to include the actions that can be applied by the employee and the manager, and to provide a deadline for the actions to be reviewed.

 The Ultimate Guide to Competency Assessment in Health Care – 4th edition